-Figure 12.
+Figure 14.
 Classic examples of Type VI vegetation within the Proposed Project Area.

 For purposes of the MRG Project and this study, these six cover types (which were changed to 1-6) were subsequently divided into "Treated" (T), for areas where dead and down material was removed and/or selective thinning of non-native vegetation has occurred, or "Untreated" (U) categories, indicating the condition of "fire management" within their boundaries.
 Therefore, in addition to the six vegetation types, four of the types were subdivided into T or U as appropriate and resulted in Types 2T, 2U, 4T, 4U, 6T, and 6U.
 A "wet" (W) descriptor also was added for Type 6 yielding a Type 6W category.
 Therefore, a total of ten categories exist.
-During the MRG Project feasibility phase, Corps' biologist established approximately 30 transects throughout the study area so that three sites were selected for each cover type mentioned above.
+During the MRG Project feasibility phase, USACE biologists established approximately 30 transects throughout the study area so that three sites were selected for each cover type mentioned above.
 Data was collected along each transect and was used as input information into a Habitat Suitability Index Model (HSI) that was used for that project.

-Although the Proposed Project Area is within the same footprint as the MRG Project, there are areas throughout the Proposed Project Area where measures were not implemented and were left untreated.
+Although the Proposed Project Area is within the same footprint as the MRG Project, there are areas that have yet to be restored.
 As mentioned above, the current vegetative conditions within the Proposed Project Area vary.
 Within the MRG Project constructed areas, the dynamic mosaic of riparian wetlands, channels, woodlands, shrub thickets, and periodically wet meadows have been reintroduced.
 Restoration of native vegetation and the reduction of exotic and invasive species also have occurred.
 However, areas that have not been restored are more comparable to the recent conditions section described above.
 These area of the bosque are declining in habitat value.
 The size and density of non-native vegetation patches, composed of Siberian elm, Russian olive, salt cedar, tree of heaven, white-mulberry, and Ravenna grass are increasing as they compete with the native cottonwoods, willows, and other native understory and mid-canopy plants.
 In these areas where measures were not implemented, diversity of habitat is decreasing and the dynamic mosaic of historical times is vanishing.
-In order to validate trends that were forecasted under the MRG Project feasibility study and to understand existing conditions in non-restored sites, Corps' biologist replicated data collection at the original transects in areas that were not constructed under the MRG Project.
+In order to validate trends that were forecasted under the MRG Project feasibility study and to understand existing conditions in nonrestored sites, USACE biologist replicated data collection at the original transects in areas that were not constructed under the MRG Project.
 Ten transects were surveyed throughout the Proposed Project Area and covered most cover types.
 Data shows comparable information to the data received in 2005.
 However, as forecasted under the MRG Project Future Without Project Condition Trends, conditions are declining.
-All sites are declining at comparable rates.
+The decline in habitat quality is comparable at all sites.